 La Brande - aromatically scented nose of roses/rosebush, silky all over, crunchy fruit and tannin, vibrant, lovely taste, harmonious and lingering.
 Pretty good effort.
 91+p.

-Clos Lunelles - 8.5 ha, 80% Merlot + 10% Cabernet Franc + 10% Cabernet Sauvignon, 14.48% alcohol. fragrance of rose bush, spicy fruit, tannins are a bit dominating, but all in all it's a decent effort with roundness and attraction.
+Clos Lunelles - 8.5 ha, 80% Merlot + 10% Cabernet Franc + 10% Cabernet Sauvignon, 14.48% alcohol, a fragrance of rose bush, spicy fruit, tannins are a bit dominating, but all in all it's a decent effort with roundness and attraction.
 90p.

-Cote Montpezat - fine aromatic nose of dark cherries/blackberries, fine acidity, fragrant roses and violets, well-assorted and well.balanced, fine structure.
+Cote Montpezat - fine aromatic nose of dark cherries/blackberries, fine acidity, fragrant roses and violets, and well-assorted and well-assorted.
+Balanced, fine structure.
 Seductive effort.
 91-92p.

 Clos Puy Arnaud and Laussac - very raspberry, nicely structured, fragrant and tasty.
 90-91p.
 Laussac Cuvée Sacha - more intensity, more concentration and longer on the palate compared to Laussac.
 91-92p.